schmalle/honeyalarmg2/docker/readme.txt

-Tested with docker 1.10 / docker-machine on MacOS X
+Tested with docker 1.12 / docker-machine on MacOS X (10.11)

 0. Start docker-machine

+    (If machine is not existing, create it first)

+    docker-machine create dev --driver virtualbox

     docker-machine start dev